lambda-orm/lambdaorm/README.md

 ### Metadata

-Lambda ORM has the following methods to extract metadata information from expressions.
+λORM has the following methods to extract metadata information from expressions.

 To execute these methods it is not necessary to connect to the database.